Stuj79/LL-AI4/memory-bank/activeContext.md

 ## 4. Active Considerations & Questions

-**Agent Migration Strategy:**
+**Agent Implementation Strategy:**
-*   Which agent should be migrated first to establish patterns and validate the approach?
+*   How to balance legal compliance requirements with performance and usability?
+*   What level of human-in-the-loop validation is needed for different agent types?
-*   How to structure agent inheritance hierarchy for legal marketing domain?
+*   How to structure disclaimer and compliance checking without impacting response times?
-*   What context providers are needed for legal compliance and taxonomy integration?
+*   What audit trail requirements are needed for legal marketing AI decisions?

 **Testing Implementation:**
 *   How to integrate the new testing infrastructure with existing CI/CD processes?